AguaClara/Textbook/AIDE/Specifications.rst

 #.
 The floor of each flocculation channel should be sloped toward the drain channel, and one or more drain valves should be installed to periodically remove sludge from the flocculator.
 The slope and valves also allow the flocculation channels to be completely emptied for more in-depth maintenance.

 #.
-The drain valve or valves to drain the flocculation channel must be large enough to empty the flocculation channels in a reasonable time.
+The drain pipes are activated by removing a vertical pipe stub.
+The drain pipes must be large enough to empty the flocculation channels in 20 minutes.
+The drains are placed near a port between channels so that each drain can serve two channels.

 #.
-The flocculation channels should have sufficient lighting for the operator to observe floc formation.
+The flocculator should have sufficient lighting for the operator to observe floc formation.
 The operator should also have a flashlight to observe floc formation during power outages.

 Baffles
 -------